Please read the information below to get the best out of your cruise.

 Meals: All meals are served on board around the communal table in the deck saloon.
 Each day there is a set menu, freshly prepared by your on-board Chef from locally sourced produce.
 Personal preferences and dietary requirements can be catered for by providing information in advance of the cruise.
 Every meal is served to the backdrop of a different anchorage.

 Entertainment: Entertainment on board is very low-key and includes a library, chess, jigsaws, board games and magazines.

 Learning: Many of our guests are very keen to know more about boat operations and the cruising area.
 Guests are welcome to join the Skipper in the wheelhouse at most times and learn about navigation and perhaps even take a spell at the wheel.
 A crew member will be pleased to take you on the tender while at anchor.
 The book ‘Scottish Islands’ is on board about the local wildlife, natural environment, history and culture of the area and members of the crew are very knowledgeable, although not expert in any field apart from boat operations.

 Electricity: The boat’s electricity is 240V AC and standard UK 3 pin sockets are provided in cabins.

 Emergency contact: If you wish to leave an emergency contact number please add this onto your guest information sheet.
-Phone numbers are the Connel office on +44(0)1631 711986 or the mobile of Emma MacGregor, the Shore Administrator (Mobile – 07585 151611).
+Phone numbers are the Connel office on +44(0)1631 711986 or the mobile of Emma Fairbairns, the Shore Manager (Mobile – 07585 151611).
 She can then contact you via the Skipper.
 Alternatively less urgent messages can be sent via our office email firstname.lastname@example.org marked for the attention of yourself.